 The Pathway Project

 Fairhaven School in Napier caters for special needs students aged 5 to 21 at its base school and six satellite units.
 As the range of student needs and abilities is varied and many can't record their thinking in written form, teachers focus primarily on building oral communication skills and use pictures as another form of communication.
-All lessons are based on the New Zealand Curriculum, and in 2009 a group of Year 9-14 students from the senior syndicate worked on a pathway project in their Technology programme.
+All lessons are based on The New Zealand Curriculum.

 At the start of the project, one of the student reps wrote to Downer Edi Works requesting assistance and, as a result, supervisor Steve Sellars agreed to provide his time and that of a digger driver as well as the necessary machinery.

 Two students represented the other six on weekend 'site days' when they and their teachers met with outside stakeholders – David, Steve and Alec.
 Alec, the land-owner, worked with the group and recruited more support from his contacts in the contracting business.

 At the first onsite meeting, Alec explained the constraints on the students' brief: that the track needed to be robust enough that cattle and sheep wouldn't destroy it when mustered through the area; that the existing natural watercourse couldn't be changed; and that certain native trees inside the bush could not be cut down.

 The students discussed the track design, noting that it should include areas of interest such as bird habitats, seed sources, special trees, and waterways.
 They wanted the track to be wide enough for two wheelchairs but suggested passing lanes as a solution if that wasn't possible.
 They also talked about how much slope a wheelchair could easily manage and which sorts of surface might be most suitable.